Cyber Security CV & Resume Writing Guide

 To impress potential employers with your application, use a resume template to make your document consistent and straightforward.

-• If you would rather highlight your abilities than your job experience, consider using a functional resume approach.
+If you would instead highlight your abilities than your job experience, consider using a functional resume approach.

 Your resume should be no longer than two pages.